It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

-So, Alice and Bob are making the two-backed beast, so to speak.
-Except it's more of a three
+So, Alice and Bob are making the beast with two backs, so to speak.
+Except it's more of a beast with three

 This trope is when:

 - Someone is telepathically or otherwise linked to the characters, and can feel whatever they're feeling;